Skip to content

 Field Type Description

-attrs object BGP path attributes (see below)
+attrs object Path attributes (see below)

 Path Attributes